zyqxd/trade-logger/README.md

       8. [ ] bugs
          1. [ ] N+1 on entry screen issue

+Bugs
+1. [ ] Fix bug with bip_status not reloading (error in value)

-2. tags
+tags
 - should paper & stopped flags be tags?
 - should patterns be tags?
 - tags can have descriptions for strategies, used for searching later
   - example 1h 4h trading ranges with custom tag

-3. prompt/warning after something happens
+prompt/warning after something happens
 - certain % gain/loss
   - consequctive
 - trades with red flags